SPSquonK/FlyFFPythonTransform/propItemToHtml/README.md

 ## Licence

-This subproject uses JQuery 3.3.1 which is distributed under the MIT Licence.
+This subproject includes JQuery 3.3.1 which is distributed under the MIT Licence.
 You can read its licence here : https://jquery.org/license

-Everything else is distributed with the same licence as other subprojects of this repo
+The project itself is also distributed under the MIT Licence.